clarity

 (Basingstoke: Macmillan, 2001); and numerous articles in international refereed journals.

-He is also Associate Dean for Academic and International Affairs and was a University Council Member.
-He
+Bangkok.
+He is also Associate Dean for Academic and International Affairs and was a University Council

-obtained his BA in Political Science from Chulalongkorn University, Thailand, and MA in Political Theory and Ph.D.
+Member.
+He obtained his BA in Political Science from Chulalongkorn University, Thailand, and MA in Political

-in Sociology from the University of Essex, England.
-His major research interests are in globalization, governance,
+Theory and Ph.D. in Sociology from the University of Essex, England.
+His major research interests are in

-of London.
-He is author of numerous books on development, political economy and economic theory.
-His
+University of London.
+He is author of numerous books on development, political economy and economic

-research in Southeast Asia has been on Indonesia and Vietnam.
-In addition to his academic work he is the
+theory.
+His research in Southeast Asia has been on Indonesia and Vietnam.
+In addition to his academic work

 Richard Westra has taught at universities around the world including Queen’s University and Royal Military

-College, Canada; International Study Center, East Sussex UK; and the College of The Bahamas, Nassau.
-He has
+College, Canada; International Study Center, East Sussex UK; the College of The Bahamas, Nassau, and

 Gregory Wilpert is adjunct professor in political science at Brooklyn College’s Graduate Center for Worker